-Prairie Harvest - own root; clusters of fragrant 4 light yellow blooms, glossy foliage everblooming, 4 1/2, Z4 Sold Out 2017
+Prairie Harvest - own root; clusters of fragrant 4 light yellow blooms, glossy foliage everblooming, 4 1/2 tall, Z4

-Prairie Princess - own root, clusters of medium pink blooms, fragrant, 5'-8' tall, everblooming Z4 Sold Out 2017
+Prairie Princess - own root, clusters of medium pink blooms, fragrant, 5'-8' tall, everblooming Z4 sold out

-Serendipity - own root; hybrid tea shaped, 5" double soft creamy orange to soft pink edged blooms, apple fragrance, everblooming 3'x3', disease resistant, Z5 Sold Out 2017
+Serendipity - own root; hybrid tea shaped, 5" double soft creamy orange to soft pink edged blooms, apple fragrance, everblooming 3'x3', disease resistant, Z5 sold out

-Prairie Sunrise - own root; large quartered apricot to salmon blend, very fragrant, everblooming Z4 Sold Out 2017
+Prairie Sunrise - own root; large quartered apricot to salmon blend, very fragrant, everblooming Z4 Sold out 2020

 (for more information about Rosa rugosa see: http://www.mallorn.com/pom/Jul98/)